-- Quantifying errors and correlations in these parameters - Repeating the analysis for RFAs in magnetic fields, including dipoles, quadrupoles, and wigglers. - Repeating the analysis for other beam conditions. - Investigating the effect of other parameters. - Comparing with other local cloud measurements, such as shielded pickups. - Continuing development of integrated RFA models. - Incorporating a more complete description of photoelectron emission, as well as improving the estimate of incident photon flux.
+- Quantifying errors and correlations in these parameters - Repeating the analysis for RFAs in magnetic fields, including dipoles, quadrupoles, and wigglers. - Repeating the analysis for other beam conditions. - Investigating the effect of other parameters. - Comparing with other local cloud measurements, such as shielded pickups. - Continuing development of integrated RFA models. - Incorporating a more complete description of photoelectron emission.

-If successful, the end result of this analysis will be a detailed and self-consistent description of the in situ primary and secondary emission properties of the materials under investigaiton.
+If successful, the end result of this analysis will be a detailed and self-consistent description of the in situ primary and secondary emission properties of different materials.